 BProc, LLB, B Juris, MBA (Finance), PhD Fellow (UP)

-In addition he serves on the boards of Relyant Insurance Company Limited, Relyant Life Assurance Limited, Standard General Insurance Company Limited, Vilakazi Street Advisors and Vilakazi Street Kapital Proprietary Limited.
-In 2013, following a two decade executive level career in financial services where he, amongst other roles, served as chief executive of a large investment management businessand executive director of a large insurance based financial service company.
+Previously, Morris pursued a two decade executive level career in financial services where he, amongst other roles, served as Chief Executive Officer ("CEO") of a large investment management business and executive director of a large insurance based financial service company.

-Daniël (“Danie”) gained a wealth of experience in the banking industry whilst being employed at the South African Reserve Bank for five years.
+Daniel ("Danie") has worked in merchant banking for at least twenty years and also gained a wealth of experience in the banking industry whilst employed at the South African Reserve Bank for five years.

 BA, LLB, Management Advancement Programme (Wits Business School), International Executive Development Programme (Wits Business School and London Business School)